 Although search engines have confirmed that they don’t use meta descriptions in the ranking algorithm directly, Google does use a page’s CTR (Click Through Rate) to assess how well your webpage fits the search query.
 As meta descriptions really help you to increase the CTR of your web page, they’re a great way to increase your Google ranking.

 When you have a higher ranking on Google, you’ll be getting more visitors.
 More visitors to your store means more potential customers, which means you’ve also got a higher chance of making sales.
-After all, there are an estimated 1.6 billion active users on Google!
+After all, there are over one billion monthly active users on Google!

 As a general rule, it’s always a good idea to maintain simple meta descriptions, whilst coming up with a compelling reason to click on the page.
 When your potential customers are using Google, they won’t even realise why they’ve made a decision — they’ll simply see your compelling meta description copy and then click on the link.